Careless Whisper: Speech-to-Text Hallucination Harms: Analysis

 Our second hypothesis regards the types of speech being uttered: specifically, longer pauses in spoken speech (thereby, with longer periods of background noise in the audio file) could result in more hallucinations due to Whisper being seeded by noise rather than speech.
 These sorts of ``speech disfluencies'' appear disproportionately often for individuals with speech impairments such as aphasia.

-In our experiment, we compare audio from American English speakers with aphasia (5,335 audio segments) to audio spoken by the control group (i.e., those speaking ``standard'' American English without speech disorders, in 7,805 audio segments).
-First, we find that Whisper transcription of aphasia speakers yields significantly more hallucinations (p=0.019) than for the control group.
+In our experiment, we compare audio from American English speakers with aphasia (5,335 audio segments) to audio spoken by the control group (i.e., those speaking ``standard'' American English without speech impairments, in 7,805 audio segments).
+First, we find that Whisper transcriptions of aphasia speakers yield significantly more hallucinations (p=0.019) than for the control group.
 Specifically, 1.7\% aphasia audio segments yielded hallucinations, versus only 1.2\% of control group audio segments (per Figure \ref{fig:aphasia}).

 These disparities hold when considering a subset of aphasic and control segments propensity-matched on demographic features including age, gender, race, primary language, years of education, and vision and hearing status.
 This matched subset contains 6,046 total audio segments, on which we found the aphasia segments to include 1.8\% hallucinations and the control segments to include 1.1\% hallucinations.
 Further details can be found in the appendix.